-6.1 Mobile Phone Policy
+6.1 Mobile Phone Policy and other Electronic Devices with Imaging and Sharing Capabilities Policy

-Mobile phones are to be switched off prior to entering the Nursery premises, this includes the garden area.
+Mobile phones and other devices are to be switched off prior to entering the Nursery premises, this includes the garden area.

 All staff have the right and responsibility to ask parents and carers to turn their phones off before entering the building or wait for them to finish their call before allowing them access to the Nursery.

-Staff will need to be aware of parents and carers using wearable tech devices and will have the right and responsibility to ask them to refrain from using them whilst they are in the building
+Staff will need to be aware of parents and carers using wearable tech devices and will have the right and responsibility to ask them to refrain from using them whilst they are in the building.